 - Ligaments: Strong fibers that connect bone to bone for knee stability; collateral ligaments are on either side of your knee; cruciate ligaments are deep within the knee

-A little bit of noise when you move your knees can be normal, and it’s very common.
-Doctors even have a name for these noises: crepitus.
+A little bit of noise when you move your knees can be normal, and is very common.
+Doctors even have a name for these noises: Crepitus.
 Also, you can have loud cracking or popping without knee pain.
 This occurs more often when you are squatting or have your knees bent for a long period of time.
 It’s simply the parts of your knees readjusting to a new position.

 Knee Noise with Pain

-Now, if your knees make noise and you also have pain, then something more serious might be occurring.
+Now, if your knees make noises and you also have pain, then something more serious might be occurring.
 For example, you could have a meniscus tear.
-Normally, the rubbery meniscus act as cushions inside your knee.
+Normally, the rubbery meniscus act as cushions inside your knees.
 With an injury, however, the meniscus can tear.
 Also, the part that is torn can get caught in the knee joint, which can lead to pain, locking or popping.
 The articular cartilage can also tear, especially after a sports injury.
 Plus, with time, this cartilage can get worn down, which may lead to the sensation of bone grinding on bone.

 With a meniscus tear or articular cartilage damage, you might hear or feel your knees crack, pop or grind.
 In these cases, it’s due to a condition that may require treatment by a doctor.
 In more severe cases, you might even need surgery.

 Meniscus Tear — Not Everyone Needs Surgery

 For people 50 years old or older, a torn meniscus is very common.
 It’s also a very common injury for competitive athletes.
 The good news is that some meniscus tears can heal by themselves.
 In the past, doctors frequently recommended surgery for meniscus tears.
 However, new research shows that surgery probably does not provide many benefits in the majority of cases.
 In fact, your risk for needing a future knee replacement may increase if you have meniscus surgery.